TimShaw1/Wendigos-Mod/README.md

 ### Masked improvements
 This mod removes the masked masks and zombie arms to better fool players.
 Player clothing is also mimicked.

+### Elevenlabs
+Players can use Elevenlabs for voice cloning.
+This produces far better results and makes the masked much more deceptive.
+For this to work, **every client must have their voice already cloned by Elevenlabs**.
+You can all use the same api key, but each player needs a unique voice id.

 ## Possible issues
 - Voice lines fail to sync (working on this, should be fairly rare)